Skip to Main Content

 There are many types of mental health problems, they can all vary greatly.
 If you are concerned about yourself or anyone close to you it is important that you go to your doctor.

 If you do not feel comfortable discussing this with your GP, there are many different organisations who may be able to help you.
-It may be Social Services, the NHS or a voluntary organisation (such as MIND, Hafal or SANE).
+It may be Social Services, the NHS or a voluntary organisation (such as MIND, Adferiad or SANE).

 For more information, you may like to read the Integrated Mental Health Strategy for Gwent.

-People with mental health conditions can be supported in numerous ways including medication, counselling, referral to the Community Mental Health Team (CMHT), packages of care arranged by Social Services, or local voluntary organisations (such as MIND or Hafal ).
+People with mental health conditions can be supported in numerous ways including medication, counselling, referral to the Community Mental Health Team (CMHT), packages of care arranged by Social Services, or local voluntary organisations (such as MIND or Adferiad ).

 Community Mental Health Teams are responsible for the care and treatment of adults living in the community who suffer from severe and long term mental health problems.